Skip to main content

 Faculty Requests for an Online-Only Teaching Assignment

 Full-time may request or be assigned to teach their entire teaching assignment online.
-Administrative approval should be based upon student needs and enrollment patterns, taking into account the need for a balance of delivery options for students, as well as department or division resources and requirements.
+Administrative approval should be based upon student needs and enrollment patterns, considering the need for a balance of delivery options for students, as well as department or division resources and requirements.
+The faculty members must ensure that sufficient lead-time has been provided to make recommendations and plans for effective course/program scheduling.

 Prior to an online-only assignment